Airstrikes hit camps in central Gaza as Biden administration approves new weapons sales to Israel | Law-Order

 They said the crossing reopened on Friday, and that a total of 81 aid trucks entered Gaza through Kerem Shalom and the Rafah crossing on the Egyptian border — a fraction of the typical prewar volume of 500 trucks a day.

+TRADING FOR HOSTAGES Gaza's health ministry said on Saturday that the Palestinian death toll since the start of the war rose to 21,672, with a further 56,165 people wounded during the same period.
+The ministry does not distinguish between the deaths of combatants and civilians, but has said about 70 per cent of those killed have been women and children.

-TRADING FOR HOSTAGES Israeli officials, meanwhile, have vowed to bring back more than 100 hostages still held in Gaza, after militants seized more than 240 in the October 7 assault that also killed some 1,200 people, mostly civilians.
-The military says 168 of its soldiers have been killed since the ground offensive began.
+Israeli officials, meanwhile, have vowed to bring back more than 100 hostages still held in Gaza, after militants seized more than 240 in the October 7 assault that also killed some 1,200 people, mostly civilians.

+The military on Saturday announced the deaths of two more soldiers in Gaza, bringing the total number of troops killed since the start of the ground offensive to 170.

 In a subsequent phase, talks would begin on forming a transitional Palestinian government of experts who would run both Gaza and the Israeli-occupied West Bank.